tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-27-triangle-for-tech-comm.md

 ---
 {% include notes.html %}

 {{note}} You can now listen a podcast on this same topic: <a href="http://jacobmoses.com/podcast/tech-writer-podcast/types-of-knowledge/">Acquiring the Three Types of Knowledge Tech Writers Need to Succeed</a>.
 Podcaster Jacob Moses interviews Lisa Melancon and me.
-We explore each of these topics in depth.{{end}}
+We explore each type of knowledge (product, technical, and user knowledge) in depth.{{end}}

 I've illustrated the three types of knowledge in the following diagram.